Nintendo eShop: Retail releases

-The majority of Wii U, Nintendo 3DS, Nintendo Switch, and select Wii retail releases are on the Nintendo eShop.
-The first is New Super Mario Bros.
+The majority of Wii U, Nintendo 3DS, Nintendo Switch, Nintendo Switch 2, and select Wii retail releases are on the Nintendo eShop.
+The first was New Super Mario Bros.
 2, launched on the Nintendo 3DS eShop alongside its retail release in August 2012.
 A system update in March 2013 allowed players to transfer save data from a physical version of a game to a download version.

 Download-only releases

 Any video game company, particularly independent video game developers, may publish via the Nintendo eShop as download-only software for the Nintendo 3DS, Wii U, and Nintendo Switch.
 Various games, which may be sold as retail games in some regions, might be released as download-only software in others for various reasons, such as cost-effective localization.

 3D Classics

-3D Classics is a series of NES/Famicom, Arcade, Sega Mega Drive/Genesis, and Sega Master System/SG-1000 games remade with added 3D visuals and updated features, although the overall graphics retain their original art style and appearance.
+3D Classics is a series of NES/Famicom, Arcade, Mega Drive/Genesis, Master System, and SG-1000 games remade with added 3D visuals and updated features, although the overall graphics retain their original art style and appearance.
 These are exclusive to the Nintendo 3DS family.